 - I. The Productivity Enhancement Program (PEP) allows eligible employees to exchange previously accrued personal leave in return for a credit to be applied toward their employee share of NYSHIP premiums on a biweekly basis.
 In no case can the credit available under the program be applied to the employer share of NYSHIP premiums. - II.
-The program will be available for the entire calendar year in 2016.
-The enrollment period for each this year was conducted during the month of December 2015.
+The program will be available for the entire calendar year in 2017, 2018 and 2019.
+The enrollment period for 2017 will be conducted as soon as practicable following ratification.
+The enrollment period for 2018 and 2019 will be conducted during the month of October immediately preceding that year.